kkentzo/ork/README.md

       - GOOS: linux
         GOARCH: amd64
         GO_TARGET: bin/foo
+        GO_BUILD: go -ldflags="-s -w"
     actions:
       - $GO_BUILD -o $GO_TARGET

+  - name: test
+    description: test the application
+    depends_on:
+      - build
+    actions:
+      - go test . -v -cover -count=1

 ```

+In the example above there are two tasks: `build` and `test`.
+Running
+`ork` on the Orkfile will execute the default `build` task.
+Running
+`ork test` will execute first the `build` task and then the `test`
+task.

 A task can contain any kind of executable actions, e.g.: